Empowering Faith in a Secular World

 “Linda, you’re crazy!”

 Really?
 Then what does this quote by St. Irenaeus mean?
 “The glory of God is man fully alive.”
 Let that sink in a moment.
 You see, God needs us.
 It’s true.
-Anyone ever tell you that before?
+Has anyone ever told you that before?

-So, you see, you MUST WAKE UP because this broken world needs you!
+So, you see, this broken world needs you!
 God needs you!
 Now more than ever.

 Certitude – the Bane of Our Existence